 💡 Pro tip: Most tools offer free trials or free tiers.
 Test 2-3 options side-by-side to see which fits your workflow best.

 Currently, only English language content is supported.
-Supported file formats include txt, pdf, md, ppt/pptx, and doc/docx with a maximum file size of 50 MB per document.
-Files larger than 50 MB or with names starting with underscore (_) or period (.) are automatically skipped during ingestion.
+Supported file formats include txt, pdf, md, ppt/pptx, and doc/docx, with a maximum file size of 50 MB per document.
+Scanned PDFs without OCR text layers may produce lower-quality results.
+Structured data in Delta tables can also serve as knowledge sources.

 Compare features, test the interface, and see if it fits your workflow.